Skip to content

 Cultural trail

-The cultural path fulfills the child's right to art and culture.
+Welcome to Riihimäki Cultural Path!
+The Cultural Path implements the child's right to art and culture.
 According to the Declaration of the Rights of the Child, every child has the right to cultural experiences and self-expression.
-Every year, every child from Riihimäkä receives a diverse range of art and cultural experiences from the cultural path.
-The cultural path supports the goals of the curriculum.
+Every child in Riihimäki receives a diverse range of art and cultural experiences from the Cultural Path every year.
+The Cultural Path supports the goals of the curriculum.

 The Riihimäki Culture Path is coordinated by Culture Center ARX from Hämeenlinna.
 The contact person is ARX's cultural producer Eira Enkvist, who can be reached by e-mail eira.enkvist@hameenlinna.fi and phone 040 775 4711.